 “I must have needed it.”

 “I’d have done the same,” he said.
 The sun hadn’t come up yet, and it was almost pitch black outside.
 When Captain L came back, he had something in his hand.
-He got in and put it in small cassette player.
+He got in and put what he’d picked up into the built in cassette player.

 “You got to hear this,” he said.